Clelia Barbieri

 Clelia Barbieri (13 February 1847 – 13 July 1870) was an Italian Catholic and the founder of the Little Sisters of the Mother of Sorrows.
 She is regarded as the youngest founder of a religious congregation in the history of the Catholic church, as she was just twenty-three when she died.
 Barbieri declined the married life in her adolescence – even when pressured – in favor of leading a life dedicated to the needs of others; she served as an educator for a while and joined a religious movement which made her a notable figure in her village.

-Barbieri's canonization cause started on 15 March 1930 when she was made a Servant of God, progressed with her beatification on 27 October 1968, and culminated with her canonization on 9 April 1989 under Pope John Paul II.
+Barbieri's beatification cause was opened on 15 March 1930, progressed with her beatification on 27 October 1968, and culminated with her canonization on 9 April 1989 under Pope John Paul II.

 Life

-Clelia Barbieri was born in the village of Le Budrie, Bologna in 1847 to the poor workers Giuseppe Barbieri and Giacinta Nannetti.
+Clelia Barbieri was born in the village of Le Budrie, San Giovanni in Persiceto in 1847 to the poor workers Giuseppe Barbieri and Giacinta Nannetti.
 Barbieri was baptized straight after her birth as "Clelia Rachele Maria".
 Her father died in 1855 due to a cholera epidemic so she started to work alongside her mother spinning hemp to support her siblings.
 During this time her mother and Ernestina moved into a house near the local parish church due to her doctor uncle's personal intervention.
 The girl started to spend her time in deep contemplation during her childhood and despite her poverty, she was raised in a pious household in which religious education was imparted to her.
 She made her First Communion on 17 June 1858.

 Barbieri later joined "The Workers of Christian Catechism" as an assistant teacher in 1861 and became such an inspirational leader that the parish priest – Father Gaetano Guido – entrusted her with the teaching and guidance of girls in doctrine.
 Up until 1864, she rejected marriage offers put forth to her and opted instead to lead a pious life of service to others.
 Barbieri soon founded a separate group known as the "Suore Minime dell'Addolorata" (01-05-1868) aged 21.
 This group began to minister to the poor and the sick in the local area.
 When they ran out of food, Clelia led prayers to St Francis of Paola, and the shelves were replenished.

 Barbieri died due to tuberculosis in 1870.
 Her religious order operates in places such as Tanzania and India and in 2008 there were 296 religious houses in 36 different communities.